rendivs925/java-cafe/README.md

 4. **Seamless Billing & Invoicing**
    Generate invoices automatically, making transactions quick and hassle-free for both customers and staff.

-5. **Efficient Marketing**
+5. **Marketing with Blog Post Feature**
-   Attract more customers with targeted promotions and **inbound marketing through blog posts**, helping build brand authority.
+   Attract more customers through **inbound marketing** by publishing blog posts, building brand authority, and engaging your community.

 With a **scalable and user-friendly** design, this system ensures smooth café operations, helping businesses focus on delivering great customer experiences.